keyofegoism/sm_practice_hack/README.md

 ## Known Issues:

-* PAL region roms are no longer supported in the main branch.
-See https://github.com/InsaneFirebat/sm_practice_hack/tree/PAL-v1.43 for the latest working PAL revision.
+* The "frames" digits of the segment timer are overwritten by the minimap.
 * A crash will occur upon completing the game and leaving Zebes.